 The programs we fund serve students who face challenges their higher-income peers do not.
 At Ascendium we work to make postsecondary degrees, credentials and certificates available to as many students as possible.
-Specifically, we focus on those who traditionally have the most to gain from college, but the least support in getting there: students of color, students from low-income families, and those who are the first in their families to attend college.
+Specifically, we focus on those who traditionally have the most to gain from postsecondary education, but the least support in getting there: students from low-income families, students of color and those who are the first in their families to attend college.

 Many students face disparities in opportunity, income and access to education.
 We seek to level the playing field by removing barriers to and providing equitable opportunities for a chance at a better life through education.